macs3-project/MACS/docs/predictd.md

 Here is a brief overview of the `predictd` options:

-- `-i IFILE [IFILE ...]` or `--ifile IFILE [IFILE ...]`: ChIP-seq alignment file.
+- `-i` or `--ifile`: ChIP-seq alignment file.
 If multiple files are given as '-t A B C', then they will all be read and combined.
 REQUIRED.
 - `-f` or `--format`: Format of the tag file.
   - `AUTO`: MACS3 will pick a format from "AUTO", "BED", "ELAND", "ELANDMULTI", "ELANDEXPORT", "SAM", "BAM", "BOWTIE", "BAMPE", and